-At the conclusion of the Facility, when the credit agreement has been terminated and all obligations of TALF II repaid, the remaining net assets will be allocated and distributed in accordance with the limited liability company agreement of TALF II.
-That agreement contemplates the distribution, upon TALF II's liquidation, 1) to Treasury of the preferred equity account balance inclusive of any investment earnings accrued on those amounts, and 2) 90 percent of the remaining net assets to the preferred equity member and 10 percent of the remaining net assets to the managing member.
+Prior to the conclusion of the Facility, when all obligations of TALF II are repaid, the remaining net assets will be allocated and distributed in accordance with the limited liability company agreement of TALF II.
+That agreement contemplates the distribution, upon TALF II's liquidation, 1) to Treasury of the preferred equity account balance inclusive of all investment earnings on non-marketable securities, and 2) 90 percent of the remaining net assets to the Treasury, as the preferred equity member and 10 percent of the remaining net assets to FRBNY, as the managing member.